If you find it difficult to fall asleep, you’re not alone.

 To practice Buteyko breathing for sleep:

 - Sit in bed with your mouth gently closed (not pursed) and breathe through your nose at a natural pace for about 30 seconds.

 - Breathe a bit more intentionally in and out through your nose once.

 - Gently pinch your nose closed with your thumb and forefinger, keeping your mouth closed as well, until you feel that you need to take a breath again.

 - With your mouth still closed, take a deep breath in and out through your nose again.

-Many people don’t realize that they are hyperventilating.
-This exercise helps you to reset a normal rhythm of breathing.
+Many people don’t realize that they’re hyperventilating.
+This exercise helps you to reset to a typical breathing rhythm.

-In the Papworth method you focus on your diaphragm to breathe more naturally:
+The Papworth method combines multiple breathing techniques.
+You focus on your diaphragm to breathe more naturally: